RST-304-20, Christian Social Ethics (SP15)

 INSTRUCTOR: Dr. Brian Berry

-CONTENT: This course is an introduction to social ethics from a Christian perspective.
-Following initial discussion of the context and method of contemporary Christian social ethics, in the first part of the course, we will examine various approaches to Protestant social ethics, including Christian pacifism (Jesus of Nazareth) and Christian realism (Reinhold Niebuhr).
-In the second part, we will explore various approaches to Catholic social ethics, including Catholic social thought (Thomas Aquinas) and Catholic social teaching (Pope John Paul II).
-In the third part, we will then discuss specific issues related to political ethics, including church and politics and war and peace.
-Finally, in the fourth part, we will consider select issues related to economic ethics, such as economic justice and care for the earth.
-Special attention will be given throughout to Roman Catholic and Protestant approaches.
+This course is an introduction to social ethics from a Christian perspective.
+Following initial discussion of the context and method of contemporary Christian social ethics, in the first part of the course, we will explore various contemporary approaches to fundamental Christian social ethics, including the Christian pacifism of John Howard Yoder, the Christian realism of Reinhold Niebuhr, and the Catholic social teaching of Pope John Paul II.
+Then, in the second part of the course, we will discuss a range of issues in applied Christian social ethics, including church and state, war and peace, economic justice, and environmental responsibility.
+Special attention will be given throughout to both Roman Catholic and Protestant approaches.

 LEARNING OBJECTIVES: This course is designed to enable students to:

-- Compare and contrast various major approaches to Christian social ethics, including Christian pacifism, Christian realism, Catholic social thought, and Catholic social teaching.
+2. Compare and contrast various major approaches to Christian social ethics, including Christian pacifism, Christian realism, and Catholic social teaching.

-- Describe, analyze and criticize a variety of positions that Christian ethicists are taking on a range of contemporary social issues.
+3. Describe, analyze, and criticize a variety of positions that Christian ethicists are taking on a range of contemporary social issues.

 REQUIREMENTS AND ASSIGNMENTS: